!– Global site tag (gtag.js) - Google Analytics –>

 If the future exists, goes the thinking, then the present is merely the future's past, meaning the past must also exist and all, then, at the same time.
 This implies that the Universe is one vast, existential block, a solid tenseless state, and that time is simply our naive attempt at interpreting a progression that does not actually occur.

 It might seem odd to some that we would have developed the need to make choices in a world where destiny exists and everything is already laid out like a carpet before us.
-However, others will argue (Stephen Hawking one of them) that this proposal simply highlights human arrogance in assuming we tiny organisms are important in this universe and can actually make a difference.
+However, others will argue (Stephen Hawking among them, RIP) that this proposal simply highlights human arrogance in assuming we tiny organisms are important in this universe and can actually make a difference.

 From a psychologist's point of view, it is clear that the majority of us are happy in the knowledge that we have Free Will to make decisions and plans and choose how our future might evolve from day to day.
 But aren't we just kidding ourselves?
 Naturally, we assume we are making our fate up as we go along, steadfast in the belief that destiny does not exist.
 Free will gives us a feeling of control, there is a satisfaction in knowing we might be achieving something useful, triggered by the reward centres in our brain.
 And not just selfish acts, decisions we make can also resonate within our community, making others happy, too.

 Causality, an indisputable cornerstone of our understanding of life, is it not?
 We must believe in free will, the alternative is chaos.